live in southern California with my wife Peggy. Peggy

 family, especially around

-Make sure to check out my recently completed, all solar-powered, off-grid home
+Make sure to check out my completed, all solar-powered, off-grid home

 building project, as well as my section on Palomar